hbctraining/Peak_analysis_workshop/lessons/04_peak_annotation_and_visualization.md

 There are several functions for visualization provided by ChIPseeker package to effectively visualize annotation of various genomic features.
 We will go through some of these options below.

 ### Piechart
-This function provides a visualization of the suammry we generated earlier, in the form of a pie chart.
+This function provides a visualization of the summary we generated earlier, in the form of a pie chart.

 ```{r}
 # Piechart